jinnerbichler/flash-home/README.md

 ### Flash Client of Coffee Machine

 The client of the coffee machine is written in Python and can be run on a Raspberry Pi.
-It mainly received MQTT messages, performs payment and makes coffee :)
+It mainly receives MQTT messages, performs payment and makes coffee :)

 * Source: `./coffee-client`

 ### Flash Server of Coffee Machine

-Flash server for managing the Flash channel part of the the coffee machine.
-This components stores the seed of the coffee machine.
+Flash server for managing the Flash channel part of the coffee machine.
+This component stores the seed of the coffee machine.

 * Source: [https://github.com/jinnerbichler/flash-server](https://github.com/jinnerbichler/flash-server)

 ### Flash Servier of Service Provider

-Flash server for managing the Flash channel part of the the service provider.
-This components stores the seed of the service provider.
+Flash server for managing the Flash channel part of the service provider.
+This component stores the seed of the service provider.

 * Source: [https://github.com/jinnerbichler/flash-server](https://github.com/jinnerbichler/flash-server)

 ### Private Instance of Tangle (Testnet)

-A private instance of the Tangle was setup for easier development.
+A private instance of the Tangle was set up for easier development.
 This includes a testnet of the Tangle, a utility coordinator, a network spammer and a Tangle explorer.
 Please have a look at `./iri-node` to get further insights.

 * Source: `./iri-node`